Ax-wielding man fatally shot by security guard at Chicago dispensary

 Chicago police said the man got into an argument with the guard, 37, outside of the business.
 The man began to swing the ax and hit the guard in the leg.

-Police said the two men struggled and the guard fired shots, hitting the man with ax.
+Police said the two men struggled and the guard fired shots, hitting the man with an ax.

 Fire officials said the man was 20 years old.
 He was taken to the hospital where he was pronounced dead, according to police.